Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Tom_Varteford.md

 Such chaos only brought the already defunct Empire's power to the state when areas conquered by it started their revolt.
-With the capital burning (metaphorically) and the Great Rebellion ignited all over Arennan, Kaer and Rossevette, Tom Varteford migrated initially to Al Khasar to avoid family fights that also started happening.
+With the capital burning (metaphorically) and the Great Rebellion ignited all over Arennan, Kaer and Rossevette, Tom Varteford migrated initially to Alkaesar to avoid family fights that also started happening.
 The Abrahk family sheltered him.
 Over time, Tom exchanged letters frequently with people he trusted who informed him about state of affairs.
 Discussing matters with the Abrahk family, he eventually got convinced to perform an organised takeover with support of the few parties within the town.

-Leaving his wife in Al Khasar, Tom travelled back to the capital and then together with the [Xavier](/Loreum/Topics/Characters/Families/Xavier.md), Madavel and [Calgori](/Loreum/Topics/Characters/Families/Calgori.md) families and plenty of generals supportive towards him, they rushed towards claiming the throne.
+Leaving his wife in Alkaesar, Tom travelled back to the capital and then together with the [Xavier](/Loreum/Topics/Characters/Families/Xavier.md), Madavel and [Calgori](/Loreum/Topics/Characters/Families/Calgori.md) families and plenty of generals supportive towards him, they rushed towards claiming the throne.
 With the [Ettua](/Loreum/Topics/Characters/Families/Ettua.md), [Indan](/Loreum/Topics/Characters/Families/Indan.md) and Eschat families opposing, this ended up